quantixed/imagej-macros/README.md

 #### I want columns not rows

 This is fine.
-Just select *Lab Code>Figure Maker>Montage Vertical Flexible* This will do the same thing but put the channels vertically with any merges at the bottom.
+Just select *LabCode>Figure Maker>Montage Vertical Flexible* This will do the same thing but put the channels vertically with any merges at the bottom.
 Note that there is a version to make simple RGB montages.
 There is a vertical version of this too.

-Remember that when you compile vertical montages, you need to select *Lab Code>Figure Maker>Compile Column Montages*
+Remember that when you compile vertical montages, you need to select *LabCode>Figure Maker>Compile Column Montages*

 Note that **results from Figure Maker are saved as 300 ppi TIFF** ready for use in Illustrator or equivalent software.